eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-http-full.md

 ## Configuration for connecting to arbitrary SPARQL HTTP backend

+To registrer a new SPARQL Store you need to make sure the store is availble to the DataPlatform.
-Use the following set of properties to connect to arbitrary HTTP SPARQL services.
+If it is available, use the following set of properties to connect to arbitrary HTTP SPARQL services in your `application.yml` (`conf/dataplatform/application.yml`).

 Configuration example: